ignite/cli/docs/intro/docker.md

 - `-v $HOME/sdh:/home/tendermint` maps the `$HOME/sdh` directory in your local computer (the host machine) to the home directory `/home/tendermint` inside the container.
 - `-v $PWD:/apps` persists the scaffolded app in the container to the host machine at current working directory.
 - `serve -p planet` specifies to use the `planet` directory that contains the source code of the blockchain.
 - `-p 26657:26657` maps RPC server port 26657 (tendermint) on the host machine to port 26657 in Docker.
-This mapping exposes ports from the container to the host machine.
-- `-p 1317:1317` maps the API server port (cosmos-sdk) to the host machine
+- `-p 1317:1317` maps the API server port (cosmos-sdk) to the host machine to forward port 1317 listening inside the container to port 1317 on the host machine.
 - After the blockchain is started, open `http://localhost:26657` to see the Tendermint API.
 - The `-v` flag specifies for the container to access the application's source code from the host machine so it can build and run it.